shevchenkobn/fair-sonority-frontend/README.md

 ## TODO
 - wrap all store-related as functions + class wrappers to avoid circular imports
+- fix datepicker throwing error when entering values by hand
 - _(maybe)_ use store selectors instead of promise results handling